transcriptaze/snyth/documentation/NOTES.md

 - [Luca Stricagnoli](https://www.youtube.com/@LucaStricagnoli)
 - [Eiro Nareth](https://www.youtube.com/watch?v=SaZiUBfXKEs)

-Other sources include:
+Other sources:

 - [Online Sequencer](https://onlinesequencer.net) MIDI arrangments vary enormously in quality but it's possible to find ones that work reasonably well with the _snyth_ and if you dig deep enough and long enough some are even really good.
-- TBH, [BitMIDI](https://bitmidi.com) is more miss than hit but occasionally you'll stumble across something useable.
+- In my experience, [BitMIDI](https://bitmidi.com) is more miss than hit but occasionally you'll stumble across something useable.

 ## References